ojememary/HR-Attrition-Analysis/README.md

  ## Project Overview

- I'm delighted to offer insights into tackling attrition challenges amidst the ever-changing dynamics of today's workforce!
+ I am delighted to offer insights into tackling attrition challenges amidst the ever-changing dynamics of today's workforce!
 This examination delves into the intricacies of retaining employees and delves into strategies for cultivating a resilient workplace culture.
  ![image](https://github.com/ojememary/HR-Attrition-Analysis/assets/155962114/ed5e207c-52b7-40df-80e1-c2e63b134f86)